 Even coercive power can be used without jeopardizing personal integrity.
 For example, a manager can make sure that all employees know the rules and penalties for rule infractions, provide warnings before punishing, administer punishments fairly and uniformly, and so forth.
 The point here is that managers have at their disposal numerous tactics that they can employ without crossing over into questionable managerial behavior.
 In view of the increasing number of lawsuits filed by employees for harmful practices, it seems wise for a manager to consider his behaviors before acting; this will help ensure the highest ethical standards.

-Investing the Challenger Disaster
+Investigating the Challenger Disaster

 The January 1986 explosion of the space shuttle Challenger, at a cost of seven lives, has been analyzed from several managerial standpoints: poor decision-making, poor management control, and poor leadership have all been blamed.
 We can also see in this tragedy an example of the unethical use of organizational power.